LinOTP/selfservice/README.md

-# SelfService
+# KI Selfservice

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start:frontend` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+`npm run start:fake-backend` starts a fake backend at `http://localhost:3000/`.

+Execute `npm run start` to run both concurrently.

 ## Code scaffolding